Readri205/MS2_Project/README.md

 1. Copy the link under "Clone with HTTPS";
       ![alt text](https://readri205.github.io/MS2_Project/assets/images/readmeimg/clone10050.jpg "HTTPS Clone")
 1. Open your Code Editor and access the appropriate process to paste the clone link;
-1. Change the current working directory to the location where you want the cloned directory to be made.
+1. Change the current working directory to the location where you want to keep the cloned directory;
-1. Paste the URL you copied above.
+1. Paste the URL you copied in step 4 above.

 Note that different Code Editors will have different processes for making the clone once the HTTPS link copy is made in step 4 above.

+1. If using GitHub Desktop, the clone can de saved directly into GitHub Desktop from the "Code" dropdown menu.

+1. A zip file clone can be downloaded from the same "Code" drop down above;
+1. Select 'Download ZIP' and the complete zip file will be saved to you local computer.

 ## Credits